-We are a woman based business, (owned by Katrina Lomax), and family operated.
-At The Loose Rooster, we are focused on providing DIY education (beekeeping, chicken education, horsemanship, crafting like natural soapmaking, and fresh vegetables grown with the highest levels of care and love. – We are striving daily to be a successful urban sustainable farm, with a variety of produce to choose from.
-We’re sure you’ll be happy with our selections.
+We are a woman based business, (owned by Katrina Lomax), and family operated since 2014.
+At The Loose Rooster, we are focused on providing DIY education (beekeeping, chicken education, horsemanship, crafting: making products from what we raise and grow: Natural soapmaking, growing fresh vegetables grown with the highest levels of care and love. – Striving daily to be a successful urban sustainable farm, with a variety of produce to choose from.
+We supply local restaurants and customers in Silicon Valley too!
 Look around our website and if you have any comments or questions, please feel free to contact us.
 We hope to see you again!
 Check back later for new updates to our website.
-There’s much more to come!

 We are an Urban Farm on 4.75 acres.
 Located in the little niche farming area of Brentwood/Discovery Bay, California.
 Part of the greater San Francisco Bay Area.

 Here you will find a smaller, rich-fertile land, and farming community.
 Brentwood is notoriously noted for producing most of California's almond crops.
 At Loose Rooster Ranch, we take advantage of that fertile growing soil, and grow incredibly amazing tasting arugula, bok-choy, all different types of squash, zucchini, beets, kale, peppers and spinach.

 We started from scratch in 2014, on land that had not been cultivated in a decade or more.
 Our biggest challenge is time and controlling weeds since we are registered organic.
 Since we are weekend warriors (we have day jobs Monday thru Friday) we have limited time to work the farm.

 Yet, we prevail and every year make more improvements and produce more!